hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_287/Protologue.md

-## Description of .sp nov (MAG 287)
+## Description of gen. nov  (MAKE SURE IT'S NOT THE SAME WITH 234)

 Etymology:

-Based on 16S rRNA gene sequence similarity,
+Based on 16S rRNA gene sequence similarity, its closest relatives are members of the Prolixibacteraceae and Marinilabiliaceae families of the Bacteroidales order, with
+*Puteibacter caeruleilacunae* having a top score of	86.13% suggesting for the creation of a novel genus as
+POCP analysis returned values <50% for all of its closest relatives.
+GTDB-Tk supported the creation of a novel genus by placing it within the
+GCA-2748055 family of the Bacteroidales order.

-MAGs 287, 84 and 238 could be 1 or 2 or even 3 novel genera.
+MAGs 287, 84 and 238 had the exact same placement by GTDB-Tk meaning they could be represent 1, 2 or even 3 novel genera.
 To make sure of that we built trees, we got POCP among the.
 The ANI values among them are:
 MAG 287 - MAG 84: <75%